Bareflank/hypervisor/README.md

 ## Extended APIs / Hyperkernel

+*** **WARNING** *** <br>
+The master branch is our development branch and should be considered unstable.
+It is possible these additional projects might not compile with master.
+If you need a stable branch that works with these repos, please use a tagged release.

 Since Bareflank only provides the bare minimum implementation, we have created two other repositories that extend Bareflank to provide additional capabilities that you might find useful.
 The Extended APIs repo provides